Use this Taco Bell Meat recipe to learn how to make taco meat taste just like takeout. Then you can recreate all your favorite menu items at home!

-- In a large skillet over medium heat, brown ground beef.
-Use a potato masher or meat chopper to break the meat into small pieces.
+- Add ground beef to a large skillet over medium heat.
+Cook until browned, using a meat chopper or potato masher to break the meat into very small pieces as it cooks.

 - Add the remaining ingredients to the skillet and bring to a simmer.
-Continue cooking and breaking the meat apart until most of the liquid has been absorbed, about 5 minutes.
+Continue cooking, breaking the meat apart as necessary, until most of the liquid is absorbed, about 5 minutes.

 - Use as desired, and enjoy!

 - Store in an airtight container in the refrigerator and use within 2-3 days.

 - You can substitute the spices with a packet of your favorite taco seasoning, or a packet of Taco Bell taco seasoning.

 - Breaking down the meat into very small pieces is just as important as getting the seasoning right for this copycat recipe.
 The longer the meat cooks, the easier it becomes to break it down.

 All nutritional information is based on third party calculations and is only an estimate.
 Each recipe’s nutritional value will vary depending on the ingredients used, measuring methods, and portion sizes.

 Originally published April 2022, updated and republished March 2023